PaulSoderlind/FinancialEconometrics/Readme.md

 4. The plots are in png format (so GitHub can show them).
 If you want sharper plots, change `default(fmt = :png)` to `default(fmt = :svg)` in one of the top cells.

-5. The current version is tested on Julia 1.8.
+5. The current version is tested on Julia 1.9.

 # Relation to Other Julia Econometrics Codes

 The notebooks are closely tied to my lecture notes.
 The focus is on learning, so most methods are built from scratch.
 For instance, to estimate a GARCH model, the notebook builds the likelihood function, calls on a routine for optimisation (for the point estimates) and then differentiation (for the standard errors).
+The code sticks close to lecture notes and makes few attempts to improve the performance.

 See [Michael Creel's code](https://github.com/mcreel/Econometrics) for a similar approach (also focused on teaching)